In business, “branding” and “marketing” are often interchangeable.

 However, they represent two distinct aspects of business strategy, each with its unique purpose and set of activities.

-Understanding the difference between branding and marketing is crucial for any business or individual looking to establish a strong presence in the market.
+Understanding the difference between personal branding and marketing is crucial for any business or individual looking to establish a strong presence in the market.

 Definitions